 - coding and pre-coding activities (e.g., pseudocode and Scratch), and

 - other materials, both online and unplugged, with embedded supports.

-We will put together a plan that works for your situation.
 Please email email@example.com if you are interested or would like to learn more.

 Learn more about INFACT here.